jungsunyoo/uci-fall2020-psych239-neuralnet-machine-learning/README.md

 This code is heavily based on https://github.com/leftthomas/SimCLR.
 The original code is implemented in https://github.com/google-research/simclr.

-The three models were trained using
+The three models were trained on the pretext task using

      pattern_simCLR.ipynb

+and fined-tuned and tested using

+     Linear.ipynb
+.
 The architecture of the baseline model (model 1) and model 2 are contained in

      SimCLR/model.py
 The architecture of model 3 is contained in

      SimCLR/model_separation.py
+.

+The results (t-SNE) were visualized using

+     Recent_Result visualization.ipynb
 .